-When you set up a woodwork, cabinet or joiners workshop it can be a complicated business with innumerable questions needing satisfactorily answers about the activities and processes which go on in it.
+When you set up a woodwork, cabinet or joiners workshop it can be a complicated business; with innumerable questions needing satisfactory answers about the activities and processes which go on in it.
 Most importantly, from a Health & Safety perspective, dust extraction is paramount and a sizeable proportion of the budget should be allocated towards ensuring that a system or equipment is installed which matches both the woodworking machinery and it’s intended purpose.

 Key features of Dust Extraction Systems

 - High efficiency Impellor system gives high air flow from a modest motor power